 - Pour the batter in a greased and floured baking pan, and bake it for about 30 minutes.

-- Every time you use cocoa, you should dissolve it in a little bit of warm milk to help it to dissolve.
+- Dissolve the cocoa powder in a little bit of warm milk.
 This way you won’t have little clumps of cocoa;

 - Use a heavy bottom pan.
 This way it will be harder to burn the brigadeiro that tends to stick to the bottom of the pan;